-Chelsea Long is the Content Coordinator for the Healthy Mama, Happy Baby Program.
+Chelsea Long is the Content Coordinator for Whole Mamas.
 She lives in San Diego with her husband and son.
-In addition to her work for HMHB, Chelsea is a yoga teacher, writer and meditation facilitator.
+In addition to her work for Whole Mamas, Chelsea is a yoga teacher, writer and meditation facilitator.

-by Chelsea Long, our Content Manager for Whole30 Healthy Mama, Happy Baby and in-house yogi.
+by Chelsea Long, our Content Manager for Whole Mamas and in-house yogi.

 I lost my yoga practice when I became pregnant.
 Up until that point I regularly practiced yoga for 2 years at a hot yoga studio.
 When I got pregnant I was faced with lots of advice for pregnant women and wasn’t sure how to sort it all out.
-One “rule” from my doctor was to not overheat my body, so even though I wanted to keep going to hot yoga, I decided to stop just to play it safe.
-I tried other studios, but felt nervous that I didn’t know what I was and wasn’t supposed to do and discouraged that many yoga instructors didn’t offer alternatives for me in class.
-I felt out of place and paralyzed by the fear that something I would do might hurt my baby, so it felt easier to stop practicing altogether.
+One “rule” from my doctor was to not overheat my body, so I decided to stop just to play it safe.
+I tried other studios, but felt nervous and discouraged that many yoga instructors didn’t offer alternatives for me in class.
+I felt out of place and paralyzed by the fear that something I would do might hurt my baby.
+Ultimately it felt easier to stop practicing altogether.

-One and a half years after my son was born, I finally found my way back into a yoga class and it felt like coming home.
-I didn’t realize how much I missed it until I was back on my mat breathing and sweating it out.
-Since then, I’ve completed a 200-hour yoga teacher training and I’m passionate about helping women continue to practice safely throughout their entire pregnancy and post-partum period.
+One and a half years after my son was born, I finally found my way back into a yoga class.
+It felt like coming home.
+I didn’t realize how much I missed it until I was back on my mat breathing and moving.
+Since then, I’ve completed a 200-hour yoga teacher training.
+I’m passionate about helping women continue to practice safely throughout their entire pregnancy and postpartum.
 Here are 4 tips to help you maintain a safe and fulfilling vinyasa yoga practice.

 Note: This advice is most appropriate for women who already have a strong yoga practice before pregnancy.
 If you’re just starting your yoga practice while pregnant, you may want to check out prenatal yoga classes offered in your community.